 You would think that a place like Fort Bragg would have everything that a person or family would want for recreation.
 For quick breaks during the day, you can dine on exotic specialties at the Asian Buffet, have some oysters and clams at Django’s Rough Bar Cafe, or go with what’s smooth and cold at Cowlick’s Ice Cream.

 For longer furloughs, the Russian Gulch State Park promotes calm with their majestic redwoods.
 You can commune with the ocean Coastal Trail.
 And there’s even the year-round Flynn Creek Circus with acrobats, aerialists, comedians, and other performers but no animals.

 For a change of pace, though, you sometimes want to try something that you can only find out of town.
 Maybe take a day excursion to someplace beautiful that the whole family will find worthwhile.
-Sonoma Canopy Tours offers just such a diversion.
+Sonoma Zipline Adventures offers just such a diversion.
 Getting there takes a couple of hours from Fort Bragg.